andreashandel/flowdiagramr/auxiliary/Thoughts and ToDo.md

 ******
 # 2021-06-15 & 16

-* If one specifies flow linetype in make_diagram as number, it throws an error message.
-See vignette E.

-* Can you re-order flow columns from xstart ystart xend yend to xstart xend ystart yend to make consistent with ordering for variables (couldn't quickly figure out where in code that happens.)

-* Optional arguments to make_diagram not yet what I have in mind.
-See documentation header of function for a sketched out setup.

 * Thoughts on 'auto-crop' plots.
 I found some stuff.
 1. The answer provided here seems to be a way to calculate the size of the plot and then using that when calling ggsave() https://stackoverflow.com/questions/45731238/autocrop-faceted-plots-made-by-ggplot